jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Data-Migration/Import-Data-Into-MariaDB-Instance/Local-to-MariaDB.md

 * It shall ensure that the capacity space of new JCS for MariaDB instance is not less than that of local self-created JCS for MariaDB.

 ## Action Steps
-1. Create JCS for MariaDB, the specific steps for creation see [Create Cloud Database RDS instance] (../../../Operation-Guide/Instance/Create-Instance.md).
+1. Create JCS for MariaDB, the specific steps for creation see [Create Cloud Database RDS instance](../../../Operation-Guide/Instance/Create-Instance.md).
 2. Create the database through the console.
 It shall ensure that the name of local self-created MariaDB to be exported has been created in JCS for MariaDB as well.
-The specific creation steps see [Create Database] (../../../Operation-Guide/Database-Management/Create-Database.md).
+The specific creation steps see [Create Database](../../../Operation-Guide/Database-Management/Create-Database.md).
 3. Create database account through the console, which also can be the account used for creating JCS for MariaDB.
 Then grant ***read/write*** permission for the new database created in the step 2 of operation.
-Specific creation steps see [Create Account] (../../../Operation-Guide/Account/Create-Account.md).
+Specific creation steps see [Create Account](../../../Operation-Guide/Account/Create-Account.md).
 4. After completion of JCS for MariaDB creation and initialization, it should begin to export data from local self-created MariaDB to local by executing the command

     ```